Togo (film): Production

 On October 28, 2015, it was announced that Walt Disney Pictures was developing a film about the 1925 serum run to Nome focusing on the sled dog Togo and his owner Leonhard Seppala.
 The screenplay was set to be written by Tom Flynn and the production was to be overseen by Jessica Virtue and Louie Provost for Disney.

 On May 16, 2018, it was announced that Ericson Core would direct the film, that Kim Zubick would serve as a producer, and that the film would debut on Disney+.
 Additionally, it was further announced that Willem Dafoe would star in the film as Leonhard Seppala, the owner of Togo.
 On December 10, 2018, it was reported that Thorbjørn Harr had joined the cast of the film.

 Principal photography for the film commenced on September 21, 2018, and finished in February 2019 in Cochrane, Alberta.

 Most of the dogs featured in this film are from The Snowy Owl Sled Dog Tours Inc. kennel located in Canmore, AB.
 Hugo and Mackey from Snowy Owl were used throughout the movie as stunt doubles for the face of Togo, Diesel.
-Diesel, the main dog actor who plays Togo, is a CKC registered Siberian Husky from Newfoundland, Canada.
+Diesel (Vashiral's Diesel Magic), the main dog actor who plays Togo, is a CKC registered Siberian Husky from Newfoundland, Canada.
 He is a direct descendant of the real life Togo, going back 14 generations.

 The film's visual effects were done by DNEG, Lola VFX, Soho and CoSA VFX.